Learn more about the right breast implant size that will best suit the results you want to achieve.

 Your Body Anatomy

-Your body anatomy has something to do with the size of your breast implants.
-For instance, surgeons prefer higher projection breast implants if you are petite or short-waisted to allow your breasts to look fuller and well defined even on a narrower chest.
-On the other hand, surgeons recommend wider breast implants if you are tall or long-waisted.
+Your body anatomy impacts the size of your breast implants.
+For instance, surgeons prefer higher projection breast implants if you are petite or short-waisted.
+This allows your breasts to look fuller and well defined even on a narrower chest.
+In comparison, surgeons recommend wider breast implants if you are tall or long-waisted.